-This morning, Trinity announced the first phase of it’s Grand Canal Innovation District (GCID), due for completion in 2022.
+Trinity has announced the first phase of its Grand Canal Innovation District (GCID), due for completion in 2022.

 The building of GCID will include an Innovation Hub, with meeting spaces for early start-ups and researching teams for corporations, with a view to activate the innovation community within Dublin.
 It will also include a new public square with a café and seating.